apache/singa/README.md

 Q3:I get error "./configure --> cannot find blas_segmm() function" even I run "install.sh OpenBLAS".

 A3:Since OpenBLAS library is installed in /opt folder by default or /other/folder by your preference, you may edit your environment settings.
-For example, you can add its default installation directories to LIBRARY_PATH, just run:
+You need add its default installation directories before linking, just run:

 	$ export LDFLAGS=-L/opt